BrainStormYourWayIn/sierra/README.md

 ![pyramid logo](https://github.com/BrainStormYourWayIn/pyramid/blob/main/logo.jpg)

-A lightweight Python framework for building and integrating Web Applications.
+A lightweight Python framework for building and Integrating Web Applications.

 **NOTE**: This project is currently under heavy development.
 Please watch/star this repository for further updates on development.

-The first stable release will come out after `pip install sierra` is enabled.
-Provision for manual install of `setup.py` coming soon too.
 ________________________________

 ## Installation